brimdata/super/book/src/super-sql/operators/count.md

 ```
 ### Description

-The `count` operator produces a running count of input values as a field in
 The `count` operator produces records that include a running count of its input values.

 If the optional `<record-expr>` is absent, the output record contains the